MoOx/postcss-cssnext/docs/content/postcss.md

 }
 ```

-**With those examples, you got it.
+**With these examples, you'll have future facing CSS.
 Feel free to adjust the configuration with the appropriate
 [PostCSS runner](/setup/#usage).**